Ardulink/Firmware/Ardulink2-Specification.md

 Additional key/value pairs may be added in the future.
 This message is sent once when the Arduino starts up and establishes a serial connection.

+**Note:** The info message at startup was introduced with firmware version 1.2.
+In previous versions, only senseless reply message was sent to signal that the Arduino is ready.

 ## Command Formats